postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/keen.md

 ## Retrieving your Keen IO project ID and API Key

 1. Log in to [Keen IO](https://keen.io/home/).
-1. Select `Projects`.
+1. Select **Projects**.

     ![keen dashboard](https://assets.postman.com/postman-docs/keen-projects.jpg)
 1. Find the organization and project for which you’d like to stream Postman Monitor data.
-1. Select `Access`.
+1. Select the **Access** tab in the dashboard.
 1. Make a note of your project ID and API key to use later.

     ![keen dashboard](https://assets.postman.com/postman-docs/keen-write-key.jpg)

 ## Configuring Postman monitors

+To configure Keen IO to Postman monitors, visit [Integrations Page](https://postman.postman.co/integrations/browse?category=all) and search for Keen IO.

 From the **[Integrations search page](https://postman.postman.co/integrations/browse?category=all)** search and select Keen IO.

 ![keen dashboard](https://assets.postman.com/postman-docs/keen-search-all.jpg)

-You can select `View` or `View All` to view all integrations created by your team.
+Select **Add Integration**.

 ![keen dashboard](https://assets.postman.com/postman-docs/keen-add-integration.jpg)

-Select `Add Integration` and enter your integration information to connect Keen IO to Postman Monitors for API-based computation, S3 backups, and building visualizations in the **Send Monitor Run Results** page.
+Enter your integration information to connect Keen IO to Postman Monitors for API-based computation, S3 backups, and building visualizations in the **Send Monitor Run Results** page.

 ![keen dashboard](https://assets.postman.com/postman-docs/keen-add-integration-configuration.jpg)

-Click the **Add Integration** button.
+Select **Add Integration**.
 You can send the results of multiple monitors to the same Keen IO collection.

 ## Viewing data in Keen IO